joanafbrito/Marvel2/README.md

 ### Wins

 - Design, plan and Build the app in 4 days.
-- Be able to access this api with a key and using axios
+- Access the api with a key and using axios
-- Use hooks in my project
+- Use of hooks in my project
 - React Router
 - Being able to finish the project and deploy, even using this api with so many restrictions!!!